 This location has no cellular reception.
 Please plan accordingly.
 We recommend that you download the PDF trail data sheet below to your device prior to your trip to this location.

-This 2.3-mile trail offers a wide variety of coastal “experiences,” including expansive views of Mendocino’s remote and wild “Lost Coast,” deep redwood and Douglas fir forests, and old-growth trees sculpted into bizarre shapes by salty winds.
+This 2.3-mile trail offers a wide variety of coastal experiences, including expansive views of Mendocino’s remote and wild “Lost Coast,” deep redwood and Douglas fir forests, and old-growth trees sculpted into bizarre shapes by salty winds.
 There is a magic and mystery present here.
 It is an all-day excursion to get to this trail from Fort Bragg or Mendocino, and the Usal Road is only open during the dry season.
-It’s well worth the trip, though it’s a rugged adventure and hike.
+Four wheel drive vehicles are recomended.
+Please call the Mendocino County DOT before planning a trip to Usal: (707) 463-4363 It’s well worth the trip, though it’s a rugged adventure and hike.